lu-jeremy/lu-jeremy/README.md

 # About Me :wave:

-I am an undergraduate student studying **Computer Science Honors** and **Statistics - Math Emphasis** at **Purdue University**, minoring in Mathematics.
+I am an undergraduate student pursuing a B.S. in **Computer Science Honors** and **Statistics - Math Emphasis** at **Purdue University**, minoring in Mathematics.
 I am interested in machine learning, computer vision, and robotics.

 🤖 Currently, I am working on robot motion planning with VLMs at the **Cognitive Robot Autonomy & Learning (CoRAL)** lab, advised by professor Ahmed H. Qureshi.